WHAT HAS OLEUM DONE UP TILL NOW?

 - A research paper in which it is presented a portable battery-operated electronic system for a rapid measure of the olive oil free acidity was published (Grossi et al., 2019).

 To revise existing methods and to identify novel analytical markers with the aim of developing and validating innovative analytical solutions for ensuring the olive oil authenticity (illegal blends between extra virgin olive oil and soft deodorized olive oil, and between olive oil and other vegetable oils):

-- The involved OLEUM partners analyzed samples of illegal (soft-deodorized OOs and vegetable oils) and legal (vegetable oils) blends with olive oil and extra virgin olive oils.
+- The involved OLEUM partners analyzed samples of illegal (soft-deodorized OOs and vegetable oils) and legal (vegetable oils) blends with olive oil and extra virgin olive oils and a paper in which it is applied a decisional trees on how to verify the olive oil percentage in declared blends has been published (Gómez-Coca et al., 2020).
 A method proposing the revision of the preparative step of the official method for the FAEEs separation was proposed and in-house validated, as well as a revised method for determining sterols to detect illegal blends of OOs with other vegetable oils.

 - Extra virgin and virgin olive oils were analyzed for assessing the geographical origin (Single State, EU, non-EU countries).
 Several chromatographic and spectroscopic analysis were discussed in the deliverable D4.9, as well as many useful analytical markers to establish the conformity of label-declared geographical origin.

 - An article has been published with the aims to evaluate sesquiterpene hydrocarbons (SHs) as markers of EVOO geographical origin and to compare the discrimination efficiency of targeted profiling and fingerprinting approaches (Quintanilla-Casas et al., 2020).

 To promote open-access knowledge generation and dissemination by making globally available all the information coming from OLEUM research: